 These pages are to do with rethinking economics from a (Reformational) Christian perspective.
 We began our considerations with a deep feeling that the current economic system, based on GDP with growth as an unquestioned norm, is deeply harmful and even against Biblical Principles, but have journeyed far beyond that, to explore a number of recent thinkers, and identify where they are good but also lacking.

 We began by discussing the 2020 Reith Lectures by Mark Carney, but then Dasgupta's The Economics of Biodiversity came out, and it emerged that the UN System of National Accounts (GDP) is being rethought.
 We also discussed Marianna Mazzucato's The Value of Everything and Kate Raworth's Doughnut Economics.
 Each of these is critiqued from a Christian perspective, with a little philosophy sprinkled in.

-Towards a Christian Rethinking of Economics - dynamic draft, based on main findings of the Reith Lectures Discussions.
+Towards a Multi-aspectual Rethinking of Economics with the aid of Philosophical and Christian perspectives - dynamic draft, based on main findings of the Reith Lectures Discussions.

-What Is Economics?
-Here we take it to be what we call:
+Here we take Economics to be what we call:

-The meaning of all these will be explained in the pages and links above
+The meaning and relevance of all these will become clear in the pages and links above.

 This is one room in the Christian Thinking Space